 Stay on Course

 Once you have decided for yourself, it is crucial (of course) that you keep reviewing your goals and stay focused.
-Update your To Do list for any changes and adjust whatever you missed or whatever time frame you might need to change.
+Update your To-Do list for any changes and adjust whatever you missed or whatever time frame you might need to change.
 Be sure you assign proper dates to your goal.
-For example, need to travel Europe by 30th November 2017.
+For example, need to travel to Europe by 30th November 2022.

 Further Reading: 11 Things to Do in Your 20’s Instead Of Trying To Find ‘Love’